Elena FitzPatrick Sifford

-- Ph.D., Graduate Center, City University of New York
+Ph.D., Art History, The City University of New York

 My most recent work investigates the depicting of Africans in the visual culture of colonial Mexico and Peru.
-“Mexican Manuscripts and the First Images of Africans in the Americas” was published in Ethnohistory (Duke University Press, 2019), and “A Fly in Milk: Fears of Black (In)visibility in New Spanish Painting,” is forthcoming in Emotions, Art, and Religion in Europe, Africa, and the Americas, c.
+“Mexican Manuscripts and the First Images of Africans in the Americas” was published in Ethnohistory (Duke University Press, 2019), and “A Fly in Milk: Fear and Black (In)visibility in New Spanish Painting,” was published in Emotions, Art, and Religion in Europe, Africa, and the Americas, c.
 1400-1800 (Brill).

 I have also recently worked with a colleague at Cornell University, Ananda Cohen-Aponte, on several projects addressing issues of diversity and inclusion in the field of art history.
 We conducted a survey in order to analyze data regarding faculty of color in the professoriate and address ways of widening the pathway in order to diversify the field of Latin American art history.
 That resulted in publications entitled “Addressing Diversity and Inclusion in Latin American Art,” Latin American and Latinx Visual Cultures (University of California Press) and “A Call to Action” in Art Journal (College Art Association).